AustralianWaterSchool/PythonForHydrologyAndHydrogeology/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AustralianWaterSchool/PythonForHydrologists/main?filepath=waterra_python_intro.ipynb)

+## Course session materials

+Materials for sessions 1, 2 and 3 of the course are contained in the relevant folders of the repository, located above.

 ## The Australian Water School

 For more information on past and future webinars and training courses offered by the Australian Water School visit: https://awschool.com.au/